-One of the most exciting things a whisky aficionado can do is to visit a distillery.
+One of the most exciting things a whisky lover can do is to visit a distillery.
 Recently we were fortunate to talk to Andy Watts, Master Distiller of the James Sedgwick Distillery.
 The James Sedgwick Distillery produces the award winning Three Ships and Bains Cape Mountain range of whiskies.
 He graciously invited us to visit him when we were in the area.
 The James Sedgwick Distillery is in the beautiful town of Wellington, about 45 minutes outside of Cape Town.
 We were fortunate to be down in Cape Town over the recent Easter weekend.
 Andy graciously spent 2 hour taking us through the distillery and answered all our novice questions.
 This opportunity was all the more special as the James Sedgwick Distillery does not normally host public visits.
 Andy himself was the guide.

 We were further spoiled by having a personal tasting with Andy!
 Andy has crafted whisky since 1991.
 The results of his lifelong commitment have won international prizes for the last couple of years.
 Nestled in the foothills of the Limietberg Mountains of the Western Cape, the James Sedgwick Distillery is part of the Distell Group.
 Distell is one of the country’s largest drinks producers in the country.